 What’s your photographic style?

+In industry terms, I’m an environmental portrait photographer.
+I strive to capture my clients in the context of their creative vision.
 My style is vibrant, classic and playful.
 I’m also a sucker for the dramatic.
-I strive to seize life in the context in which it unfolds, but I’m not shy about guiding my subjects in order to frame a story.
 Since I came out of studio and environmental portraiture, lighting is always very intentional for me, even for spur-of-the-moment shots.
 Of course, words about pictures fall short of, well, pictures.
 So please, see for yourself.